Canon 5D Mark III vs Nikon D3S

-The Canon EOS 5D Mark III and the Nikon D3S are two professional cameras that were officially introduced, respectively, in March 2012 and October 2009.
+The Canon EOS 5D Mark III and the Nikon D3S are two professional cameras that were announced, respectively, in March 2012 and October 2009.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The Canon has a resolution of 22.1 megapixel, whereas the Nikon provides 12.1 MP.
+The Canon has a resolution of 22.1 megapixels, whereas the Nikon provides 12.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3S is considerably larger (42 percent) than the Canon 5D Mark III.
 Moreover, the D3S is markedly heavier (31 percent) than the 5D Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around a full frame sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (5D Mark III) and the Nikon Lens Catalog (D3S).